 - Place the chilled cheddar and Parmesan into the small food chute and shred on speed 2 (use the pusher, if required, to gently push the cheese into the bowl).
 Remove the shredding disc and set the cheese aside.

 - Remove the multipurpose blade and set aside, then remove the dough from the bowl and place onto a lightly floured service.
-Gently pat down the dough to about 2.5 cm high (careful not to over handle the dough).
-Lightly flour a scone cutter and cut out scones.
+Gently pat down the dough to about 2.5 cm high (careful not to over handle the scone dough).
+Lightly flour a scone cutter with self-raising flour and cut out scones.

 - Arrange on the prepared tray, about 1cm apart.
 Brush the tops with a little extra buttermilk.
 Bake 12- 14 minutes or until golden brown on top and cooked.

-- Serve straight from the oven with extra butter.
+- Serve chive and cheese scones straight from the oven with extra butter.